Gender pay gap report submitted March 2019

 Explanation of our figures

-A snapshot date of 31 March 2017 has been used for this first gender pay gap report, in line with other NHS trusts and public bodies.
-For this year, and moving forward, employees who have informed us that they do not self-identify as male or female are omitted from the calculations.
+The information above is the snapshot data up to 31st March 2018 and meets national requirements for gender pay gap reporting by a public sector organisation.
+As previously stated, for this year and moving forward, employees who have informed the Trust that they do not self-identify as male or female are omitted from the calculations.